 -Grupo Atlántico is offering a scholarship of $1,000 to a female student in the STEM field.

 In order to enter the selection process the completed application must be received by May 31, every year.
 Next scholarship program will be available in 2018.
 The scholarships are presented during the event sponsored by Hispanic Scholarship Alliance of St. Louis scheduled to be held on the last Friday, of July every year.

 19th Annual Hispanic Family Day at the Ballpark

-The 17th Annual Hispanic Family Day at the Ballpark took place on Sunday, June 5th, 2016 at 7 p.m. when the 2015 National League Central Division Champions St. Louis Cardinals faced the San Francisco Giants!
+The 18th Annual Hispanic Family Day at the Ballpark took place on Sunday, July 9th, 2017 at 1:30 PM when the 2015 National League Central Division Champions St. Louis Cardinals faced the New York Mets!
 Proceeds benefited college bound Hispanic students from the St. Louis Region.
 Thank you St. Louis for your support!
 See pictures in our Photo Gallery clicking HERE!

 The Hispanic Educational, Cultural and Scholarship Fund, is